rikulo/rikulo-docs/docs/Views/Fundamentals/Embed_in_HTML_Page.md

 #Embed in HTML Page

-By default, [Activity.mainView](api:app) will occupy the whole screen.
-In other words, it assumes the main view is the only UI element that the user will interact with.
+By default, [View.addToDocument()](api:view) will add the view to `document.body`.
+In other words, it assumes the view can occupy anywhere in the whole browser.
+It is common for a simple or mobile Web applications.

-However, for a Web application, it is common to have a header, a footer and even several banners.
-They are usually better to be done in pure HTML and CSS since they are static and can be implemented by a designer who might not be familiar with Dart.
+On the other hand, a Web application usually has a header, a footer and even several banners.
+They are usually (and better) implemented in pure HTML and CSS, since they are static and can be implemented by a UI designer.

-To do so, you can implement with HTML (or any server-side technology, such as JSP) and then embed Rikulo views to the place that rich UI is required.
+To do so, you can implement the HTML page with static HTML tags (or any server-side technology, such as JSP and PHP), and then embed the Rikulo views into particular location(s) for handling the rich user interfaces.
 For example,

 ![Embed in HTML page](embedInHTMLPage.png?raw=true)

-> Of course, you can embed any number of Rikulo views into different parts of the HTML page, depending on your requirement
+> You can embed any number of Rikulo views into different parts of the HTML page, depending on your requirement

 ##The HTML Page

-To embed views into the HTML page, you have to declare an element where the rich UI will take place (while the content really depends what you want).
-To access the element in Dart, an unique ID shall be assigned.
+To embed views into the HTML page, you have to declare an element where Rikulo views will be placed.
+To identify the element in Dart code, you can assign an unique ID to it.
 Here is an example,

     <!DOCTYPE html>
     <html>